 In fact, grab a refill on your coffee because this is a fun story.

 It all started because I hated my day job with a burning hot passion.
 So when Ramit Sethi of I Will Teach You To Be Rich opened the Earn 1K program to teach you to find the skills that sell and begin freelancing two years ago I was all over it.
 I signed up for the second tier which gave me access to “Master Classes.”
-And since I was an am a nerd I read a tiny bit ahead.
+And since I was and am a nerd I read a tiny bit ahead.

 The first week our master expert was Noah Kagan.
 I knew nothing of Noah except he appeared to love burritos so off I went to his site OK Dork.
-After a quick perusal of the site I decided to email him – a decision that would not feasibly earn me any money or benefit and was likely would not be read for weeks.
+After a quick perusal of the site I decided to email him – a decision that would not feasibly earn me any money or benefit and would likely not be read for weeks.
 Because I was excited to be learning a way out of my terrible job, I emailed Noah anyway.

 Here’s the email (link 1 in the chain of events):